SSProve/ssprove/DOC.md

 ```
 instead.

-Not any two commands are swappable however.
+However, not any two commands are swappable.
 The tactic will try to infer the
 swappability condition automatically, this is the case for sampling which can
 always be swapped (if dependencies permit), or for `get`/`put` when they talk
 about distinct locations.
 If automation proves insufficient, the user will have